When It May Be Time to Seek Relationship Counseling

 It’s very common for a relationship to have issues over time.
-These issues often come in the form of lack of communication, major life changes, intimacy problems, and many more.
+These issues often come in the form of lack of healthy communication skills, major life changes, intimacy problems, and many more.

 Knowing when to start relationship counseling is not easy either, some couples don’t realize it until the relationship is already really damaged.
-This kind of counseling should be seen as a way to learn positive communication and conflict-resolution skills, not as a method of crisis-solving therapy.
+This kind of counseling can help but should be seen as a way to learn positive communication and conflict-resolution skills, not as a method of crisis-solving therapy.

 When to Seek Relationship Counseling